nickmagruder/city_explorer_api/README.md

 * Estimate of time needed to complete: 3 hr
 * Start time: 10:50pm
 * Finish time: 11:39pm
-* Start time:
+* Start time: 9:00
-* Finish time:
+* Finish time: 9:49pm
-* Actual time needed to complete: in progress
+* Actual time needed to complete: 2 hrs

 ## Assignment Overview
 In labs 6 through 9, you will be building a stand-alone back end which will interact with a static front end.
 You will request data from a total of six third-party APIs, modify the data as needed, and send the data to the client to be displayed in the browser.
 In labs 8 and 9, you will be persisting data in a SQL database.